Privacy Notice

 Supporting Factors

-• A definition of specific use cases decrease complexity and simplify citizen engagement
+• A definition of specific use cases decreases complexity and simplifies citizen engagement.

-• Professional and content-related discussion enhance the development of data sharing agreements.
-People want to understand what value they receive in return for sharing their data
+• Professional and content-related discussions enhance the development of data-sharing agreements.
+People want to understand what value they receive in return for sharing their data.

-• A collaborative approach with several municipal departments can facilitate access to data hold by other entities
+• A collaborative approach with several municipal departments can facilitate access to data held by other entities.

 • A strong and transparent governance model with clear roles and responsibilities guaranteeing data quality and maintenance.